Cast and Crew of Squid Game

 Lee Jung-jae's portrayal of Seong Gi-hun in the Netflix sensation "Squid Game" is a masterclass in character development and emotional depth.
 As the protagonist, Gi-hun is a man whose life is marred by financial hardship, a gambling addiction, and personal failures, yet Lee imbues him with an endearing warmth and a relatable humanity.
 Throughout the series, Lee's performance captures the raw desperation and moral ambiguity of a man pushed to the brink, seamlessly transitioning from vulnerability to cunning as Gi-hun navigates the deadly children's games that offer him a chance at financial salvation.
 His ability to convey complex emotions with subtlety, from the depths of fear to the heights of determination, anchors the show's exploration of societal inequality and the human psyche under extreme pressure.
 Lee's nuanced portrayal earned him widespread acclaim, as he embodies the everyman's struggle for survival and redemption, leaving an indelible mark on viewers and solidifying his character as an icon of contemporary television.

-Wi Ha-jun as Detective Hwang Jun-ho
+Wi Ha-jun as Hwang Jun-ho

 Wi Ha-jun

-Detective Hwang Jun-ho , Hwang Jun-ho , Jun-ho
+Hwang Jun-ho , Detective Hwang Jun-ho , Jun-ho

 Yim Si-wan as Lee Myung-gi / Player 333